MTG/DeepConvSep/README.md

 # DeepConvSep
 Deep Convolutional Neural Networks for Musical Source Separation

 This repository contains routines for data generation and preprocessing, useful in training neural networks with large datasets that do not fit into memory.
-Additionally, it contains python code to train convolutional neural networks for music source separation and matlab code to evaluate the quality of separation.
+Additionally, it contains python code to train convolutional neural networks for music source separation and matlab code to evaluate the quality of separation, based on BSS eval (http://bass-db.gforge.inria.fr/bss_eval/).

 For training neural networks we use <a href="http://lasagne.readthedocs.io/">Lasagne</a> and <a href="http://deeplearning.net/software/theano/">Theano</a>.

-In the "examples" directory we include examples for training neural networks for singing voice source separation with the dataset iKala dataset and for voice, bass, drums separation with DSD100 dataset.
+In the "examples" directory we include examples for training neural networks for singing voice source separation with the dataset iKala dataset, for voice, bass, drums separation with DSD100 dataset, for bassoon, clarinet, saxophone, violin with <a href="http://music.cs.northwestern.edu/data/Bach10.html">Bach10 dataset</a>.
+The later is a good example for training a neural network with instrument samples from the RWC instrument sound database <a href="https://staff.aist.go.jp/m.goto/RWC-MDB/">RWC instrument sound dataset</a>, when the original score is available.

 We provide code for separation using already trained models for different tasks.

+Separate Bach0 chorales into bassoon,clarinet,saxophone,violin in examples/bach10/separate_bach10.py :

+    python separate_bach10.py -i <inputfile> -o <outputdir> -m <path_to_model.pkl>

+where :
+- \<inputfile\> is the wav file to separate
+- \<outputdir\> is the output directory where to write the separation
+- \<path_to_model.pkl\> is the local path to the .pkl file you can download from <a href="https://drive.google.com/open?id=0B-Th_dYuM4nOb281azdKc2tWbFk">this address</a>

 Separate music into vocals,bass,drums,accompaniment in examples/dsd100/separate_dsd.py :